Studying at NIKERI Institute

 We value the life experience and knowledge of our students.
 Admission to NIKERI Institute is based on alternative entry – an ATAR or high school graduation certificate is not a necessity.

-The Indigenous Direct Access Program (IDAP) is a Testing and Assessment initiative, which is a pathway to determine your eligibility for enrolment in one of Deakin University’s course programs that are delivered in our culturally contextualised space at NIKERI Institute.
+The Indigenous Direct Admissions Program (IDAP) is an on-campus experience for prospective Indigenous students which is a pathway to enrolment in one of Deakin University’s courses at NIKERI Institute.
+The week-long on-Country immersion experience assists prospective...

 Indigenous Direct Admissions Program 2023